Great Fosters Hotel Surrey England

 Stroude Road, Egham

-Luxury hotel description - 5 star hotels - DLW Luxury Hotels Worldwide
+Luxury hotel booking - 5 star hotels, five star resorts - DLW Luxury Hotels Worldwide

 Great Fosters is a Grade One listed building set amongst 50 acres of stunning gardens and parkland in Egham, Surrey.
 Immaculately preserved, this stately historic monument boasts an enviable location close to Heathrow, the M25 and M4 and near Windsor, Wentworth, Staines and Virginia Water.
 This luxury romantic hotel in Surrey provides the perfect setting for a wedding with infinite opportunities for stunning photographs.
 The hotel is a historic wedding venue, offering a choice of private rooms including a 14th century Tithe Barn.
 It also has a licence for outside ceremonies to be conducted on the lawn by the Saxon moat.